tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ```

 <!-- Nyt komponentin toiminta riippuu siitä, onko näppäimiä jo painettu.
 Jos ei, eli taulukko <em>allClicks</em> on tyhjä, renderöi komponentti "käyttöohjeen" sisältävän divin. -->
 The behavior of the component depends on whether or not any buttons have been clicked.
-If not, meaning that the <em>allClicks</em> array is empty, the component renders a div component with some instructions.
+If not, meaning that the <em>allClicks</em> array is empty, the component renders a div component with some instructions:

 ```js
 <div>sovellusta käytetään nappeja painelemalla</div>
 ```

 <!-- ja muussa tapauksessa näppäilyhistorian: -->
-and in all other cases the component renders the clicking history:
+And in all other cases the component renders the clicking history:

 ```js
 <div>